 But it’s the art and architecture of its Jefferson building that’s the most mesmerizing.
 Located next to the Supreme Court, don’t miss the main reading room and the various exhibitions hosted in the library.
 On the second-floor, there’s a high-definition touchscreen that provides a plethora of information.

 One of the Newest Places to See: National Museum of African American History and Culture

-It’s so interesting, in fact, that since opening in September 2016, it continues to be the hottest “ticket” in Washington.
+It’s so interesting, in fact, that when it opened it was the hottest “ticket” in Washington.
 Tickets are free, but attendance is limited to avoid overcrowding of this now-famous museum.
 Go online to https://nmaahc.si.edu/visit/passes to print a timed entry pass.
 (Since Mondays and Tuesdays are the slowest days, however, you can often gain entry then without a pass.)

 Regardless of your race or nationality, this is a place you’ll most likely find spellbinding.
 Don’t miss it.

 The Most Solemn Place to Visit in Washington: Arlington National Cemetery

 Arlington National Cemetery is in Virginia across the Arlington Memorial Bridge.
 Only minutes from Washington, DC, it’s one of the best places to see in on a visit to Washington, even though it’s not in the city.

 White tombstones cover the rolling hills of this 624-acre cemetery, the best know military cemetery in the U.S. It is also the final resting place of President John F. Kennedy and his wife Jackie, and brother Robert.
 Many other notables are also buried in Arlington, and 25-30 burials continue to take place every day.